StefanSuess/Aiya-ActivitiesInYourArea/README.md

 - [ ] Write tests
 - [ ] Implement a filter to block inappropriate words and images (probably via Firebase ML)
-- [ ] Reduce and streamline api requests (at the moment every widget calls the api itself instead of one time at the creation of the screen)
+- [ ] Reduce and streamline API requests (at the moment every widget calls the api itself instead of one time at the creation of the screen)
 - [ ] Refactor and comment code to make it more readable and